Manta-Network/docs/docs/calamari/SDK.md

 // Identify the KMA token with an asset ID const assetId = new BN("1");

-// Define the amount to transfer, 10 private KMA tokens const amount = new BN("10000000000000");
+// Define the amount to transfer, 10 zkKMA tokens const amount = new BN("10000000000000");

 // Synchronize with the latest ledger state